Start Your UK Citizenship Practice Test

 Unfortunately, doing just one mock test may not be enough.
 To increase your chances of excellence, you should complete numerous tests to be well-versed with the possible areas likely to be covered by the actual test.
 You will be surprised at how easy it is to pass the real test if you have attempted numerous mock tests.

-Taking Your Citizenship Test - Some Tips And Hints
+Life in the UK Test Practice Questions - Some Tips And Hints

 Who is Supposed to Do the Test?